NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concepts by search term (using type=match)

-Get concepts matching a search term within a specified terminology and a search type of "match".
+`ConceptTests.GetConceptBySearchTermMatch()` - Get concepts matching a search term within a specified terminology and a search type of "match".
 This example uses paging to get only the first 5 results.

 ```
-curl "$API_URL/concept/ncit/search?terminology=ncit&term=Lung%20Carcinoma&type=match&pageSize=5" | jq '.'
+curl "$API_URL/concept/ncit/search?terminology=ncit&term=enzyme&type=match&pageSize=5" | jq '.'
 ```

 See sample payload data from this call in [`samples/get-concepts-by-search-term-match.txt`](samples/get-concepts-by-search-term-match.txt)